barrett122/CTF-Writeups/Google CTF 2019/Beginner Quest/Cookie World Order/README.md

 ![Admin](img/admin.png)

-Unfortunately for us, both the Users and Livestreams pages are blank.
-However when we try to access the camera controls page, we get a 403 response with the error message:
+Unfortunately for us, both the Users and Livestreams pages are blank and when we try to access the camera controls page, we get a 403 response with the error message:

 ```
 Requests only accepted from 127.0.0.1